phamkykhoi/laradock/README.md

 - Link download: https://docs.docker.com/desktop/windows/install/
 ## 2. Login to docker with an account
 - Create an account on https://hub.docker.com/signup
+- Login with your account on docker desktop

 ## 3. Install Laradock